 Qualifying federal student loan borrowers always have forgiveness options available.
 Here are some of the top federal forgiveness programs and how you can take advantage of them.

-- Public Service Loan Forgiveness: Must work in a qualifying public service job for a required amount of time.
+- Public Service Loan Forgiveness: Must work for a qualifying government or nonprofit employer for 10 years.
 You can have the remaining balance forgiven after 120 qualifying payments on an income-driven repayment plan.

 - Teacher Loan Forgiveness: Must work in a qualifying position at an eligible school for at least five years.
 You can have up to $17,500 forgiven, depending on the subject you teach.